AElfProject/AElf/docs/cli/methods.md

 }
 ```

-Call with the method name without parameter will return
+Call with the method name without parameter will return information about the parameters, like their name and type.

 ### call - send a transaction to a contract.